-Learn How to Blanch Green Beans with this quick and easy method!
-Fresh green beans are boiled in salted water until they are perfectly tender, then dropped in an ice water bath to keep them nice and crisp.
-Once you are done blanching the green beans, serve as a side dish or add to a wide variety of recipes.
+Learn How to Blanch Green Beans with this quick and easy method so they come out tender, crisp, and bright green every time!
+Fresh green beans are par-boiled in salted water and then soaked in an ice water bath to quickly stop the cooking process.
+Once you are done blanching the green beans, serve as a side dish, freeze for later, or add them to a wide variety of recipes.

 Whether they’re from the garden, the farmer’s market, or the grocery store, fresh green beans are the way to go!